dromer/dattopan/README.md

 ![Main patch](docs/patch_main.jpg)

-The touch input filters changes from the number stream and selects 0/off or 1/on messages:
+The subpatch sets up a touch input in which we filter for changes in the continuous number stream and select 0 (off) or 1 (on) messages:

 ![Touch input](docs/patch_sub1.jpg)